Thomas Berwick: Biography

 In 1882 Berwick bought a block of land, upon which he built a large house in the hope that his family would join him in the colony.
 When this did not eventuate, he rented the property to an innkeeper.
 He continued to teach until his death in 1891.

 Berwick was one of a very small number of convicts in Western Australia to overcome the social stigma of his conviction and obtain a respectable position in society.
 Although most respectable occupations were closed to ex-convicts, the colony was desperately short of teachers, yet unable to pay a sufficient wage to attract them.
 Whereas educated people of the "free" class were not attracted to teaching positions, the positions were attractive to educated ex-convicts, for whom the salary was no lower than other vocations open to them, and the job offered a degree of respectability.
-In total, 39 ex-convicts became school teachers in Western Australia.
-Erickson (1983) has suggested that the use of ex-convict school teachers played an important role in the gradual breaking down of the social stigma of convictism.
+In total, 39 ex-convicts became schoolteachers in Western Australia.
+Ex-convict schoolteachers played an important role in the gradual breaking down of the social stigma of convictism.